 We have a dedicated Travel clinic which is held at The Red House Surgery ONLY.
 You should book one of these appointments and complete the travel risk assessment form to receive any travel vaccinations that you require.

-Please include as much information as you have regarding your previous travel vaccinations, as if vaccinations were not administered at one of The Red House Group Practices we often do not have access to this information on your records.
+Please include as much information you have regarding your previous travel vaccinations.
+If vaccinations were not administered at one of The Red House Group Practices we often do not have access to this information on your records.

 Please attend our travel clinic, as early as possible before you travel – preferably as soon as your plans are finalised.
-Ideally, for a regular holiday you should contact us at six weeks before you travel, and preferably more.
-For certain destinations and particular types of trips such as backpacking, you should ideally contact us at least three months before, as a full course of some vaccinations can take this long to complete.
+Ideally, for a regular holiday you should contact us ten weeks before you travel, and preferably more.
+For certain destinations and particular types of trips such as backpacking, you should ideally contact us at least four months before, as a full course of some vaccinations can take several appointments to complete.

 Which Travel Vaccinations will I need?

 The requirements for your travel will be discussed with the Nurse at your travel appointment.
-Information about the vaccinations recommended for particular destinations can be found on the NHS Fit for Travel website.
+Information about the vaccinations recommended for particular destinations can be found on the Travel Health Pro website.
 Please note, however, that the information given there is only a guide and the particular vaccinations recommended for you will depend on the type of trip you are taking, where you are staying, the length of your stay and your past medical history.

 At a travel appointment, the nurse will also provide detailed advice to help you stay safe and well on your trip.
 This includes advice about staying healthy on flights, safe food and drink, sun exposure and avoiding infection.
 For a summary of this advice, please download our general Travel Advice Leaflet.
 You will be given a copy of this leaflet when you attend your appointment.